ScottNeaves/usps_shipping_api/README.md

 # usps_shipping_api
-Gets shipping rates and shipping labels from USPS, and also does another cool shipping-related thing (specifics TBD)
+Gets shipping rates and shipping labels from USPS.
+Fun new feature added to the shipping labels API: you can optionally get your labels emailed to you!
+More on that below.

 ##Usage:
 ###Shipping Rates